motion/orbit/notes/next.md

 - beta stuff:
   - signup with your email on the website
   - invite generation + validation in the app
-- loadOne/observeOne commands are being resolved by both syncers and desktop from client calls
-  - this should just go from client => desktop right?
 - make it much easier to create apps / have them in their own area
   - with their own data they can easily hook into
 - syncers bugfixing and improving performance and data storage